Oily facial skin allergy than relieve inflammation. Causes of allergic lesions of the skin of the face. General rules and methods of treatment

 6. Dry skin and peeling;

-7. Multiple acne on the face;
+7. Numerous acne on the face;

-8. Teary eyes, conjunctivitis;
+8. Tearing of the eyes, conjunctivitis;

 9. In severe cases, Quincke's edema.

-In the process of developing an allergic reaction, it is not necessary that all symptoms, without exception, will be present, most often it manifests itself in three signs.
+In the process of developing an allergic reaction, it is not necessary that all symptoms without exception will be present, most often it manifests itself in three signs.

 Treatment

 To completely get rid of allergic reactions, it is necessary to undergo a whole course of measures to reduce sensitivity to an irritant.
-The essence of this course is to introduce a small amount of an allergen into the body over a long period in order to develop immunity to it.
+The essence of this course is to introduce a small amount of the allergen into the body over a long period in order to develop immunity to it.

 2. Oral antiallergic drugs are universal means, for adults are available in the form of capsules or tablets.